DenisG0/craft-vue-template/README.md

 https://www.digitalocean.com/community/tutorials/how-to-install-and-use-composer-on-ubuntu-16-04

+  -Composer is the dependency manager for php.
+If you are familar with javascript, think of it as npm but for php.

   -Install composer by typing ‘apt-get install curl php-cli php-mbstring git unzip’

   -Make sure you are in the root directory and retrieve the installer : ‘curl -sS https://getcomposer.org/installer -o composer-setup.php’